 Create a resource account in Microsoft Teams admin center

-In Microsoft Teams admin center, navigate to Org-wide settings > Resource accounts.
+After you've bought a Phone System license and a Calling Plan, using Microsoft Teams admin center, navigate to Org-wide settings > Resource accounts.

 To create a new resource account click + New account.
 In the pop-up, fill out the display name and user name for the resource account (the domain name should populate automatically) then click Save.